Exeter-Diabetes/CPRD-Cohort-scripts/01-At-diagnosis/README.md

 The 'at-diagnosis' cohort (n=771,678) consists of all those in the diabetes cohort (n=1,138,179; see [flow diagram](https://github.com/Exeter-Diabetes/CPRD-Cohort-scripts/blob/main/README.md#introduction)) with a valid diagnosis date (i.e. excluding those with a diagnosis date set to missing as it was with -30 to +90 days of the registration start date, n=60,530).
 Additionally, those with a diagnosis date before registration start were excluded (additional n=305,971).
 The cohort dataset includes biomarker/comorbidity/sociodemographic info at diabetes diagnosis date.

-Note that as our CPRD extract specified that patients were required to have 1 year of data following their earliest (within study/UTS) diabetes code, there are few patients with diabetes diagnosed within the registration period who die within 1 year of diagnosis.

 &nbsp;

 ## Script overview